Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Related Work

-{\bf BFE Problem Solutions:} Spatial residual inception (SRI) module\cite{b41} was proposed to capture and aggregate multi-scale contextual information, and this module could improve the discriminative ability of the model and obtain more accurate building boundaries.
+{\bf BFE Problem Solutions:} Spatial residual inception (SRI) module\cite{b41} was proposed to capture and aggregate multiscale contextual information, and this module could improve the discriminative ability of the model and obtain more accurate building boundaries.
 Jian Kang\cite{b42} investigates the problem of deep learning-based building footprint segmentation with missing annotations, approaching it from the perspective of designing an effective loss function to specifically deal with this issue.
 Weijia Li\cite{b43} explored the combination of multi-source GIS map datasets and multi-spectral satellite images for building footprint extraction in four cities using a U-Net-based semantic segmentation model for building footprint extraction.
 ConvBNet\cite{b44} and MHA-Net\cite{b45} was tailored to the complex textures, varying scales and shapes, and other confusing artificial objects in building footprint extraction.
 Apart from that, building segmentation is also a related task\cite{darnet,ma2023local,shi2020building,sariturk2022residual}.
 DARNet\cite{darnet} using proposed loss function to directly encourages the contours to match building boundaries.
 Zhanming Ma \emph{et al.}\cite{ma2023local} proposed a local feature search network with discarding attention module (DFSNet) to help the model distinguish the building areas and water bodies.
-YileiShi \emph{et al.}\cite{shi2020building} integrating graph convolutional network (GCN) and deep structured feature embedding (DSFE) into an end-to-end workflow to overcome the issue of delineation of boundaries.
-RIU-Net\cite{sariturk2022residual}, a residually connected, Inception-based, u-shaped encoder-decoder architecture with skip connections, was proposed to segment buildings in remote sensing imagery.
-Those semantic methods can not predict a fine-grained building footprint for those high-rise buildings, while LOFT exists with many problems as mentioned in \cref{sec:Intro}.
+Yilei Shi \emph{et al.}\cite{shi2020building} integrating graph convolutional network (GCN) and deep structured feature embedding (DSFE) into an end-to-end workflow to overcome the issue of delineation of boundaries.
+RIU-Net \cite{sariturk2022residual}, a residual connected, Inception-based, u-shaped encoder-decoder architecture with skip connections, was proposed to segment buildings in remote sensing imagery.
+In offset-based methods, Gordon Christie\cite{christie2020unet} introduced a U-Net based methods to predict image-level orientation as \(sin(\theta)\) and \(cos(\theta)\).
+With this map, a given ground truth footprint or roof can finally be dragged to its related roof or footprint.
+Using a similar idea, MTBR-Net\cite{MTBRNet} using semantic related tasks and offset related tasks to extract 3D buildings and was equipped with more functions.
+Based on a similar idea of offsets, LOFT\cite{a12} uses instance-level offset as a feature to describe buildings.
+In CVPR 2024, MLS-BRN\cite{MLSBRN} adds new tasks to bridge the gaps between different building instance, which finally alleviates the demand on 3D annotations.
+Different with aforementioned, OBM supports a prompt-level footprint extraction and using DNMS algorithms to improve the prediction quality of offsets.